 With great battery life, the option of a wireless charging case and the way they seamlessly work with all of your other Apple devices, you can see why Apple AirPods are so popular.

-But if you want an AirPods alternative, then what are the best pairs on the market?
-If you're looking for a sporty pair, or a cheaper one, or one that delivers outstanding sound quality, this is the page for you.
+But if you're not an Apple user and fancy an AirPods alternative, then what are the best pairs on the market?
+If you're looking for a sporty pair, or a cheaper one, or one that delivers outstanding sound quality and active noise-cancelling, this is the page for you.

 All these pairs come with a charging case for topping up battery life, while physical buttons and touch surface controls also make an appearance.
 What's more, some of the best wireless earbuds listed below also just happen to be some of the best noise-cancelling earbuds around.

-There's dynamics and detail in spades and it's a balanced performance, with taut, precise bass notes and refined, sophisticated vocals.
+There are dynamics and detail in spades and they produce a balanced sound, with taut, precise bass notes and refined, sophisticated vocals.
 You can't help but be carried away by their sense of musicality.

 Those who prioritise battery life in their AirPods alternatives should find the eight hours promised by the Sonys more than sufficient.
 The wireless charging case also extends this by a further 16 hours.

-The Sonys are comfortable to wear too, with touch-sensitive controls and ear tips that provide excellent noise isolation.
+The Sonys sit securely in place, feature touch-sensitive controls and come with ear tips that provide excellent noise isolation.
 Combine this with brilliant noise cancelling courtesy of Sony's Integrated Processor V1 and the WF-1000XM4 are difficult to fault.

-Read the full review: Sony WF-1000XM4
+Read our full Sony WF-1000XM4 review

 Panasonic isn't a brand that immediately springs to mind when you think of the best AirPods alternatives.
 But perhaps it should be.
 The RZ-S500W are the company's first foray into the market and they're sensational performers for the money.